bigmlcom/bigml-node/docs/index.md

-Note that the `get` method's second and third arguments ensure that the retrieval waits for the `topic model` to be finished before retrieving it and that all the fields used in the `topic model` will be downloaded respectively.
+Note that the `get` method's second and third arguments ensure that the retrieval waits for the `topic model` to be finished before retrieving it and that all the fields used in the `topic model` will be downloaded.
 Beware of using
 filtered fields topic models to instantiate a local topic model.
 If an important field